 Corded or Battery

-On the other hand, a battery operated lawn mower has an edge of not running over the chord, however; you have to ensure your battery lasts long enough to cover the whole lawn.
+On the other hand, a battery-operated lawn mower has an edge of not running over the chord, however; you have to ensure your battery lasts long enough to mow the whole lawn on one charge.
 Thus, keeping your preferences and the lawn size in mind, you will have to decide between getting a chorded or cordless lawn mower.

 Remember, the cutting radius of your electric lawn mower is inversely proportional to the time you spend on cutting your lawn.
-If you have a larger cutting radius, it will take you less time to cut your lawn.
-You have the choice of getting a 14 inch on up to 20 inch mowing deck when you go to buy an electric lawn mower, however, keep in mind that larger cutting decks are more expensive than smaller decks.
+If you have a larger cutting radius, it will take you less time to cut the lawn.
+You have the choice of getting a 14-inch and up to 20-inch mowing deck when you go to buy an electric lawn mower.
+However, keep in mind that larger cutting decks are more expensive than the smaller ones.
 Decide on which cutting size is best for your needs.

 Mulching or Bagging

 Your lawn clippings need to be either mulched or bagged.
 Since it depends on the user’s preference as to what they would prefer, it is best we discuss the advantages and disadvantages here.
 A mulching lawn mower will redistribute finely cut grass to add a much wholesome effect to the whole lawn as it fertilizes it.